Log in

 1. Bus

-Durham University Students can benefit from the Arriva discounted ticket scheme.
-For £1.50 (Durham Uni Zone) or £2.50 (Durham Uni Plus Zone), you can get unlimited day travel.
+Durham University students can benefit from the Arriva discounted ticket scheme.
+For £1.60 (Durham Uni Zone) or £2.70 (Durham Uni Plus Zone), you can get unlimited day travel.
 Key stops include South Road Colleges (for Hill students) and the Science Site.
 During term time, the university often supports late-night bus services to ensure students get home safely from the City Centre to residential areas like Gilesgate and Neville’s Cross.

 3. Walk